 Thank you for your interest in Penn Hospital Medicine's Academic Clinican (AC) Track.

 A successful applicant to AC track typically has at least 1 year of academic faculty experience post-residency (such as Chief Residency or Instructor position) or have advanced degrees such as a Master's degree or PhD and must be able to articulate what their intended Area of Concentration will be.
+Residents seeking jobs immediately after graduation are usually a better fit for our Hospitalist Scholars Program - Academic Hospitalist Track, which can be a bridge to the AC track.

 Hospitalists on AC track will typically work 15-17 shifts a month and have a minimum of 6-8 weeks of housestaff service, with remaining weeks on daytime frontline, collaborative care, consult and comanagement services.
 Non-clinical days are flexible for personal academic and professional development.
 All faculty are assigned mentors in their Area of Concentration.